Galfr1/HardwareAIExamples/README.md

 Arduino:

-1. Fluppy Bird game for Arduino
+1. Fluppy Bird game for Arduino (the folder 'bird')

 Raspberry Pi:

-1. Edge detection image processing example
+1. Edge detection image processing example (the folder 'image-proccesing')
-2. Face detection inside an image
+2. Face detection inside an image (in the folder 'face-detection')
-3. Software that detect live people and saving their names in a list
+3. Software that detect live people and saving their names in a list (in the folder 'face-recognition')

 *Installation*